 The Cascade Heights Plan presents an opportunity to address key housing goals enabling more affordable and diverse forms of ground-oriented housing to be constructed, creating a distinctive character and enabling social cohesion throughout the community.

+Continued demand for future housing also presents an opportunity to advance sustainable, climate-adaptive and resilient construction methods and technologies that meet or exceed the BC Energy Step Code and Zero Carbon Step Code.
 Housing strategies within the Cascade Heights Plan will be supplemented by existing citywide housing policies and initiatives including HOME: Housing and Homelessness Strategy, the Mayor's Task Force on Community Housing, the Housing Needs Report, the Rental Use Zoning Policy (RUZP), the Tenant Assistance Policy, as well as the Official Community Plan.
 These policies provide key direction on housing partnerships, supports for tenants, provision of affordable housing, and housing options for all, across the City.